 - Add panko breadcrumbs to the mixture and stir it nicely.

 - Add pork, garlic, grated onion, baking powder, teaspoon of salt, allspice, nutmeg, and black pepper.
 Put it all in a large bowl.

 - To mix and combine, use your hand and mix until consistent in appearance, do it for about 1 minute.

-- Add the panade breadcrumbs and mix with your hand again to combine until smooth, another minute.
+- Add the panade breadcrumbs and mix with your hand to combine until smooth for another minute.

-- Add in the beef and mix with hands until combined nicely, this will take less then a minute.
+- Add in the beef and mix with hands until combined nicely; this will take less than a minute.

 - Next, roll the meatball mixture into two spoon-sized balls, about 18 total.

 - Take a large skillet and heat over medium temperature.
 Add a tablespoon of extra virgin olive oil; once it’s warm enough, add the meatballs.

 - Cook the meatballs for 5-6 minutes.
-Lower the heat to medium and turn over and cook 3-4 minutes more.
+Lower the heat to medium and turn over and cook for 3-4 minutes more.

-- Do not discard the pan before moving the meatballs to slow cooker
+- Do not discard the pan before moving the meatballs to the slow cooker

 - Slowly whisk the beef broth, and scrape up any browned parts in the pan.

-- When broth is at the boiling point, whisking the sauce until it thickens, this will take about one minute.
+- When broth is at the boiling point, whisk the sauce until it thickens, this will take about one minute.

-- Turn the heat off and whisk in one and a half teaspoons of salt, and place the sauce in the slow cooker.
+- Turn the heat off, whisk in one and a half teaspoons of salt, and place the sauce in the slow cooker.

-- Keep the meatballs covered and cook them for 100-120 minutes at a high setting, or 4 to 5 hours at low temperature.
+- Keep the meatballs covered and cook them for 100-120 minutes at a high setting or 4 to 5 hours at a low temperature.

 - Squeeze the lemon in half a cup of heavy cream and stir.

-- Make sure to taste sauce and season with salt and pepper according to your taste.
+- Make sure to taste the sauce and season it with salt and pepper according to your taste.